 Pit Shimizus were discontinued.
 These tyres were available for purchase without wheels and could be mounted on any foam wheels eg: Tamiya 51378 (black) or 54400 (silver) wheels.

 For instructions on mounting Pit Shimizu tyres on foam rims see our How to Glue Tyres article.

 Other Tyres Available

-While physically the F103 wheels will fit on the F104, if you tried to run F103 wheels on a F104 it is not possible to have sufficient rear ride height due to the smaller tyre diameter (using Pit Shimitzu rubber) unless you use hop up parts.
+F103 wheels can not be used on a car that requires F104 wheels.
+Although the wheels will physically fit, it is not possible to have sufficient rear ride height due to the smaller tyre diameter (using Pit Shimitzu rubber) unless you use hop up parts.

 Note: Ride rims for rubber tyres are all 39mm internal diameter and so can be used to mount any Ride tyre and any Pit Shimizu Grooved tyre.
 They can not be used to mount Pit Shimizu slick tyres as they have an internal diameter of 44mm.
 Use foam rims to mount Pit Shimizu slick tyres (see instructions above).

 Where to BuyCheck out our Links page under the heading Online Stores.